-Habitation in the wild
+Habitat in the wild

-Most of sources state that shrimp natural habitat is in freshwater bodies in the South of the USA.
+Most of sources state that natural habitat is in freshwater bodies in the South of the USA.
 Here this shrimp composes an important part of river predators diet.
-However, some of the sources say that ghost shrimp natural habitat is in India or South-West Asia.
+However, some of the sources say that natural habitat is in India or South-West Asia.
 Frankly speaking, I tend to support the latter suggestion.

-Moreover, there is no shared vision as for the Latin name of shrimp.
+Moreover, there is no shared vision as for the Latin name.
 In one sources it is called Macrobrachium ehemals, while in others it is called Palaemonetes sp.
-Which is no surprise, since even when we open Wikipedia, we can see how diversified Glass shrimp species are.
+Which is no surprise, since even when we open Wikipedia, we can see how diversified species are.

-Taking into account, it uncontrolled commercial breeding, it is quite possible, that the shrimps you have in your tank are hybrids of a wide variety of wild shrimps.
+Taking into account, it uncontrolled commercial breeding, it is quite possible, that the ghost shrimps you have in your tank are hybrids of a wide variety of wild shrimps.

 |Scientific Name||Palaemonetes sp|